Systems, Resilience, and Organization: Analogies and Points of Contact with Hierarchy Theory: Conclusions

 Paraphrasing the Authors of~\cite{HT:TE14a}, I am convinced that ``Incorporating insights from the hierarchy theory of evolution and from network theory provides a more complete theoretical framework for explaining complex patterns and processes of biological'' (and artificial) ``evolution''.
-With the words of Kenneth Boulding, this paper contributes to this process by ``point[ing] out similarities in the theoretical constructions of different disciplines'' and in particular providing preliminary elements for discussion about the implications of Hierarchy Theory on the design and evolution of artificial systems and socio-technical organizations.
+Quoting Kenneth Boulding, this paper contributes to this process by ``point[ing] out similarities in the theoretical constructions of different disciplines'' and in particular providing preliminary elements for discussion about the implications of Hierarchy Theory on the design and evolution of artificial systems and socio-technical organizations.
 The engineering of resilient communitarian responses to crises and disasters and, in general, the design of more resilient and antifragile socio-technical systems and organizations constitute a natural direction for the profitable application of the insights gathered through this and other cross-disciplinary discussions.
+Recently started project ``SELFSERV'' provides another direction, in which a fractal social organization for the optimal management of diabetes is being proposed~\cite{Selfserv}.